The Fugitive (1963 TV series): Lt. Philip Gerard

 Dr. Richard Kimble is pursued by the relentless Stafford police detective Lt.
 Philip Gerard (Barry Morse), a formidably intelligent family man and dedicated public servant.
-Gerard directly appears in 37 episodes and also in the main title sequences of all 120 episodes; Barry Morse is also listed in the closing credits of 119 episodes.
-For some reason, he is not in the end credits of the season-one episode "Glass Tightrope".
+Gerard directly appears in 37 episodes and also in the main title sequences of all 120 episodes; Barry Morse is also listed in the closing credits of almost all episodes, even those in which he does not appear.

-Morse portrayed Gerard as a man duty-bound to capture Kimble.
-Guilt or innocence was of no consequence to Gerard, whose own beliefs have been stated as:
+Barry Morse portrayed Gerard as a man duty-bound to capture Kimble.
+Guilt or innocence was of no consequence to Gerard, whose own beliefs have been stated as follows:

-In "Never Wave Goodbye Pt.
-I", he states again, "The law pronounced him guilty, not me."
-In "Nightmare at Northoak" and "Wife Killer", he states with certainty that the one-armed man does not exist and that Kimble is guilty; in "Corner of Hell", even after his own Kimble-like experience, he still scoffs at the existence of the one-armed man. ("Still the same fairy tale", he sneers.)
+In "Never Wave Goodbye: Part I", he states again, "The law pronounced him guilty, not me."
+In "Nightmare at Northoak" and "Wife Killer", he states with certainty that the one-armed man does not exist and that Kimble is guilty; in "Corner of Hell", even after his own Kimble-like experience, he still scoffs at the existence of the one-armed man. ("Still the same fairy tale", he says.)
 He also tells Kimble, "The truth is, you're still guilty before the law."

 Contributing to Gerard's obsession with re-capturing Kimble is the personal responsibility he feels for Kimble's escape, which happened while he was in Gerard's custody.
-As he remarks to an LA police captain in "The Judgment, Part 1", the show's penultimate episode, "I've lost a lot of things these past four years ... starting with a prisoner the state told me to guard."
+As he remarks to an LA police captain in "The Judgment: Part I", the show's penultimate episode, "I've lost a lot of things these past four years ... starting with a prisoner the state told me to guard."

-Over time, Gerard also appeared to have gained some doubts as to Kimble's guilt.
-In one episode, when a female witness remarks that Kimble killed his wife, Gerard simply replies, "The law says he did," but with a tone of doubt audible in his voice.
-In the episode "Nemesis", the local sheriff (John Doucette) states, "You said he's a killer."
-To this, Gerard sharply replies, "The jury said that."
-Gerard's doubts are augmented after Kimble rescues Gerard in episodes such as "Never Wave Goodbye", "Corner of Hell", "Ill Wind", "The Evil Men Do", and "Stroke of Genius".
-"The Evil Men Do", in particular, played on the respect that develops between the two men when Gerard is pursued by former Mob hitman Arthur Brame (James Daly), who is rescued from a runaway horse by Kimble; Kimble rescues Gerard from Brame.
-When Kimble escapes from Gerard, the lieutenant, instead of pursuing Kimble, goes after and kills Brame.
-In the epilogue, Gerard explains to Brame's widow Sharon (Elizabeth Allen) that he wanted to go after both men, but that Arthur was a career killer and far more dangerous, while Kimble "has done the one murder he'd probably ever do."
-Gerard comes close to acknowledging Kimble's innocence when he concludes, "Until I find him, and I will, he's no real menace to anyone but himself."